UPPMAX/bianca_workshops/docs/beginner/login_console.md

     - What is a terminal?
     - What is SSH?
     - What is an SSH client?

+    Feedback:

-    - Do you know any SSH clients?
+    - What is an SSH client?

 ## Why login via a terminal?

+It is useful to have multiple ways to login, as these allow you to use different tools.

-Using a terminal is powerful, where a remote desktop is clumsy.
+In general, a remote desktop is clumsy, where a terminal is powerful.
-Copy-pasting text to a terminal on the remote desktop will quickly make you wonder if it cannot be done in a smarter way.

 ## A terminal and SSH clients